digama0/mm0/mm0-hs/mm1.md

 * The `match-fn` and `match-fn*` keywords are similar to `match`, but define functions instead of matching an input argument immediately. `(match-fn clauses)` is equivalent to `(fn (x) (match x clauses))`, and `(match-fn* clauses)` is equivalent to `(fn x (match x clauses))`.
 * `focus` is a tactic that is a syntax form because it does some preprocessing before evaluating its arguments (which is not something a regular function can do).
 See [Elaboration](#elaboration) for more details.

+* `(set-merge-strategy x f)` is a function that will set the merge strategy of global definition `x` to `f`.
+This only works after a previous definition `(def x old)`, and means that any subsequent global redefinition `(def x new)` will replace the value of `x` by `(f old new)` instead of `new`.
+This is mostly relevant for attributes, which often add marked declarations to a global atom map; by setting the `merge-map` merge strategy on this atom map it will correctly accumulate all marked definitions even across multiple files (compared to the default behavior, which would overwrite the list if the `import` graph is nonlinear).

 Builtin functions
 ---